Support at Home

 As part of the new Support at Home system, pricing is now calculated to include things like travel and admin costs, instead of charging for them separately.
 So you may see different prices for services, but there will be no hidden fees or unexpected costs – it will all be covered already.
 This new system makes it simpler to get the most out of your budget.

-All Spectrum clients will shortly receive a letter, as well as an email, with an updated price guide – well ahead of when the new Support at Home system begins in November 2025.
-You will also be able to download it from our website.
+All Spectrum clients will have received a letter about the new Support at Home program, in 2025.
+You are also able to download it from our website.

-In November 2025, Services Australia will send you a letter with your individual contribution rate.
+In November 2025, Services Australia should have sent you a letter with your individual contribution rate.

 No, you don’t have to.
 You can choose to wait for the letter from Services Australia before signing, or sign earlier, knowing your budget will be updated once your contribution rate is confirmed.